oldschoolgg/obdocs/minions.md

 ## Firemaking
 You can train Firemaking using `+light [quantity] <logs>`, for example `+light 50 willow`.

+You can boost firemaking xp by 2.5% if you have the full pyromancer outfit equipped in your skilling gear setup.

 ### Logs
 | **Log** | **Required level** |
 | - | :-: |